 A Career in Law Enforcement on the Local, State and Federal Level

-Here are links to newspaper articles about the cases Sherman discussed during his interview:
+Here are links to newspaper articles about the kidnapping and other cases Sherman discussed during his interview:

 Philadelphia Police Officer – Drug Theft Case